Blogging is similar to motherhood, in that there are a million little jobs that make up the big title (blogger or business owner).

 If you want a profitable blog, you will want to be self-hosted.
 This gives you full ownership of all your content and you are essentially renting your little piece of the internet.

 Bluehost.
 This was my first blog host ever.
-Lots of bloggers refer this host and it’s a good budget-friendly option for new bloggers.
-This site is currently hosted with Bluehost.
+Lots of bloggers refer this host and it’s a budget-friendly option for new bloggers.
 Although there are quirks, it is inexpensive and works for getting your blog started.

-Siteground.
-As I learned more about blogging and hosting, I started to hear about Siteground.
-When I launched another blog, I decided to give them a try.
+SiteGround.
+As I learned more about blogging and hosting, I started to hear about SiteGround and I decided to give them a try.
 I found them to be another good option for blogging newbies.
 The service itself is fast, reliable, and anytime I’ve had issues, their customer service has been great.
-I haven’t decided yet, but I may move this site over to Siteground in the future.

 EMAIL SERVICE PROVIDERS (ESP)